Win a Traditional Book-Publishing Deal and a Shot at Having

 How to Qualify for Pitch Week

 Pitch Week is a “by invitation only” competition limited to writers we get to know, firsthand, as guests at the retreat.
 But anyone, who has not yet had a breakout book and who is not contractually prohibited from benefiting from all aspects of our prize, may apply for consideration during any of our official Pitch Week Manuscript Review Periods.
 (Limit: one manuscript per applicant).
-To do so, simply:
+THERE IS NO FEE TO APPLY FOR PITCH WEEK.
+AND ONLY THE FIRST 100 APPLICATIONS RECEIVED FOR EACH PITCH WEEK COMPETITION WILL BE CONSIDERED.
+To apply, simply:

-- Prepare a one-page, double-spaced synopsis of your book (the kind of summary you would find on the back cover of a printed book) and the first 10 pages of your manuscript (double-spaced — see our submission guidelines for details).
-Save them as a single word document file and then upload them, through our Pitch Week Potential Application form.
+- Prepare a one-page, double-spaced synopsis of your book (200 words or less) and the first 10 pages of your manuscript (double-spaced — see our submission guidelines for details).
+The synopsis should be the kind of summary you would find on the back cover of a paperback book or on the inside flap of a hardcover book) Save these two documents into a single word document file and then upload the file, through our Pitch Week Potential Application form.

-- We will review your manuscript and determine if we think it has “Pitch Week” Potential. ( BECAUSE OF LIMITED STAFF TIME, ONLY 17 NEW PITCH WEEK APPLICATIONS WILL BE READ EACH MONTH.
+- We will review your manuscript to determine if it has “Pitch Week” Potential. ( BECAUSE OF LIMITED STAFF TIME, ONLY 17 NEW PITCH WEEK APPLICATIONS WILL BE READ EACH MONTH.
 ADDITIONAL MANUSCRIPTS RECEIVED WILL BE READ IN THE FOLLOWING MONTH.

-- If we like what we read, you will be placed on our “short list” and invited to book a 4-day, 3-night stay at the retreat during one of our scheduled Pitch Week Prep Weekends (Maximum number of participants: 4 per weekend.(see our rates) Call us at 443-413-1596 for details.
+If we like what we read, we will place you on our “short list” and invite you to book a 4-day, 3-night stay at the retreat during one of our scheduled Pitch Week Prep Weekends (Maximum number of participants: 4 per weekend.(see our rates) Call us at 443-413-1596 for details.

 - Rolling Admissions.
-Throughout the Manuscript Review Period, When Words Count Retreat’s book coaches will assess applicants and their manuscripts.
-They will move the most impressive and promising 25 contenders into the next Pitch Week as semi-finalists until all those slots are filled, so it is wise to apply as early as possible within the Manuscript Review Period.
+Throughout the Manuscript Review Period, which ends on October 31, 2014, When Words Count Retreat’s book coaches will assess the first 100 applicants and their manuscripts.
+They will move the 25 most impressive contenders into the next Pitch Week as semi-finalists until all these slots are filled, so it is wise to apply as early as possible within the Manuscript Review Period.
 In some cases, contestants may be tentatively assigned semi-finalist status, pending the timely and successful revision of their sample manuscript pages.
-At the conclusion of the Manuscript Review Period, all semi-finalist applicants will submit their “final,” line-edited sample 10 pages and synopses, along with brief bios and digital head shots.
-We will then forward their entry materials onto our judges.
+At the conclusion of the Manuscript Review Period, all semi-finalists will submit their “final,” line-edited sample 10 pages and synopses, along with brief bios and digital head shots to us for forwarding to our judges.

 - Once all the ballots are in, we will open them and tally the scores.
 The top-eight scoring entries will advance in the competition.
-The six-highest scoring contestants will become finalists and the 7th and 8th highest scoring contestants will become alternates.
-Our coaches will only vote on entries to break ties that would otherwise affect contestants’ final placement in, or out, of the top eight slots.
+The six highest-scoring contestants will become finalists and the 7th and 8th highest scoring contestants will become alternates.

 - All finalists/alternates will advance through the entire Pitch Week training and manuscript development process, but the alternates will only participate in the final round of the competition if one of the finalists cannot finish.
 Otherwise, the alternates will be guaranteed slots in the next available Pitch Week competition.

 If you think you, and your book, have what it takes to succeed in Pitch Week, and you want your shot at The Literary Trifecta, then, please fill out our Pitch Week Entry Form or, for immediate assistance, call 443-413-1596.
 One of our team members will answer any questions you may have regarding the Pitch Week Program.
 Or go to our FAQ page for answers to frequently asked questions about the Pitch Week Competition.
-(The Manuscript Review Period proceeds, on a month-to-month basis, until all slots are filled, but to manage the workload, we must limit the total number of entries accepted, in any one month, to 17.)
+(The Manuscript Review Period proceeds, on a month-to-month basis, until 100 applicants have been considered, or the 25 semi-finalist slots have been filled.

-Those who miss the Pitch Week III application period, may apply to compete in Pitch Week IV, which will take place nine months later, in June of 2015.
+Those who miss the Pitch Week IV application period, may apply to compete in Pitch Week V, which will take place in July-September of 2015.

 All Pitch Week finalists/alternates are required to stay at the retreat, at their expense, during: